dwootton/aggregate-graph-explorer/README.md

 # INCREMENT

-INCREMENT is an interactive graph exploration tool that transforms how we navigate and analyze connected data.
-Rather than relying on rigid queries or predetermined visualizations, INCREMENT treats graph exploration as a natural, incremental process.
-You start broad and progressively refine your view by selecting node types, edge types, and applying filters, building up queries step by step through direct interaction with the data.
+INCREMENT is an interactive graph exploration tool that provides a tool for constructing graph queries through a natural, incremental process.

 ![INCREMENT Interface](interface-2.png)